Get involved: send your pictures, video, news and views by texting KNEWS to 80360, or email

 Worth Valley First Responders are local volunteers trained by the Yorkshire Ambulance Service, who respond to local emergency calls.
 Their aim is to assist and treat people who need assistance from the ambulance service until their care can be handed over to an ambulance crew.
 More responders are needed now.
 Please contact Tracy Laycock on 07908 212455 for more details of how you could help.

-Haworth Riding For the Disabled are asking for voluntary help for a couple of hours each week on Tuesday, Wednesday or Thursday mornings from 10am-noon or on Saturdays from 9.15am-1.25pm.
+Haworth Riding For the Disabled is asking for voluntary help for a couple of hours each week on Tuesday, Wednesday or Thursdays, 10am-noon or on Saturdays 9.15-1.25pm.
 Full training, insurance and unlimited tea and coffee will be given.
 Further information on (01535) 649448.

-CarelinK befriending scheme can provide support and companionship to older people who live alone and do not have many visitors.
-CarelinK can arrange for one of its volunteer befrienders to visit each week for a cuppa and a chat, or perhaps to take a short walk together.
+Carelink befriending scheme can provide support and companionship to older people who live alone and do not have many visitors.
+Carelink can arrange for one of its volunteer befrienders to visit each week for a cuppa and a chat, or perhaps to take a short walk together.
 Volunteers are police checked and vetted.
-To use this free service or to become a volunteer befriender to elderly people in this area, contact coordinator Maureen Basierak on 609506 at the volunteer centre.
+To use this free service or to become a volunteer befriender to older people in this area contact coordinator Maureen Basierak at Carelink on 609506 at the volunteer centre.